SPJ Colorado Pro Announces 2023 Top of the Rockies Winners

 Sports Photography/Videography: One or more photos or videos on a sports story.

-Climate Photography/Videography: One or more photos or videos on the COVID-19 pandemic.
+Climate Photography/Videography: One or more photos or videos climate change.